 The basic information you’ll be asked to fill out includes:

 - Mailing address

 - Legal entity or type of business

-- Tax identification number (both your Social Security number and the business’s employer identification number)
+- Tax identification number — both your Social Security number and the business’s employer identification number if you have one

 - Annual business revenue

 Although you may receive an answer instantly when you apply online, sometimes you won’t receive an answer right away.
 In cases like this, your application has been flagged for review, and you may not learn whether you were approved or rejected for up to 10 days.

 4. Learn How to Apply for a Business Credit Card